 The Employer & Economic Development committee usually meets at 4:30 p.m. bi-monthly on selected Thursdays.

-The One-Stop Committee is comprised of SIWDB members and individuals who are not formal members of the board, but who have expertise to advise on issues that support the board’s ability to attain the goals of the State, local and regional plans, and the objective of providing customer-focused services to individuals and businesses.
+The American Job Center Committee is comprised of SIWDB members and individuals who are not formal members of the board, but who have expertise to advise on issues that support the board’s ability to attain the goals of the State, local and regional plans, and the objective of providing customer-focused services to individuals and businesses.
 The committee meets monthly.
 The committee oversees the services provided through the comprehensive One-Stop Centers and affiliate offices.
 Members will provide information and assist with operational and other issues relating to the one-stop delivery system.
 Also, members will provide information and assist with operational and other issues relating to the provision of services to individuals with disabilities, including issues relating to compliance with WIOA, if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 regarding providing programmatic and physical access to the services, programs, and activities of the one-stop delivery system, as well as appropriate training for staff on providing supports for or accommodations to, and finding employment opportunities for, individuals with disabilities.

 - Develop strategies for using technology to maximize the accessibility and effectiveness of the local workforce development system for employers, and workers and jobseekers, by: